Security Systems criteria

 Membership of the Security Systems Section is open to companies engaged in the design, installation, maintenance and monitoring of Intruder and Hold-up alarm systems (I&HAS).

-In accordance with clause 2.3 of the Model Section Rules of the Association, membership of the Security Systems Section is conditional on the Operating Board being satisfied that the member has the relevant ISO 9001 accreditation.
+In accordance with clause 2.3 of the Model Section Rules of the Association, membership of the Security Systems Section is conditional on the Operating Board being satisfied that the member has the relevant ISO 9001 UKAS certification.

 All Members should ensure that all employees whose employment may involve them in the acquisition of, or access to knowledge of a confidential nature, improper use of which could involve the member, any client of the member or a third party in a security risk with respect to I&HAS are to be security screened.
 The object of the screening system is to examine such information as is available on an employee's background for 5 years prior to application for employment or back to school leaving age, whichever is shorter, as a part of a general policy of ensuring that employees are of good character.
-Vetting will be carried out in accordance with the following standard: BS 7858 – “Security screening of individuals employed in a security environment”
+Vetting will be carried out in accordance with the following standard: BS 7858 – “Screening of individuals working in a secure environment – Code of practice”

-Installer & maintainers shall comply with: PD 6662 – “Scheme for the application of European standards for intrusion & hold-up alarm systems” BS4737 standards as applicable
+Installer & maintainers shall comply with: PD 6662 – “Scheme for the application of European standards for intrusion & hold-up alarm systems” and as applicable BS4737 standards.

 Security Systems Section Employee Training